-To help increase awareness of late effects and improve follow-up care of childhood cancer survivors throughout their lives, the Children’s Oncology Group (COG) has developed long-term follow-up guidelines for survivors of childhood cancers.
-These guidelines can help you know what to watch for, what type of screening should be done, and how late effects may be treated.
+To help increase awareness of late effects and improve follow-up care for childhood cancer survivors throughout their lives, the Children’s Oncology Group (COG) has developed long-term follow-up guidelines for survivors of childhood cancers.
+These guidelines can help you know what to watch for, what types of screening tests should be done, and how late effects can be treated.

 It’s very important to discuss possible long-term complications with your child’s health care team, and to make sure there is a plan in place to watch for these problems and treat them, if needed.
 To learn more, ask your child’s doctors about the COG survivor guidelines.
 You can also read them on the COG website: www.survivorshipguidelines.org.
 The guidelines are written for health care professionals.
 Patient versions of some of the guidelines are available (as “Health Links”) on the site as well, but we urge you to discuss them with your doctor.